 This innovative storybook is an exemplary illustration of where tradition meets technology.
 It adopts the best of both worlds—a fairy-tale style storytelling embedded with captivating pictures and scientific knowledge targeted to a young audience.
 Here, illustrations of real-life appliances, which come to life when overlaid with the ink, explain how electrical circuits work.
 Although traditional methods of learning remain the primary educational tools, they often fail to grab childrenʼs attention.
 Anik creates engaging, interactive, and educational content that introduces children to the basics of electrical circuits through hands-on-play.

 Anik was designed with a mixture of artistic and technical experiments, case studies, and user research.
-It started with the broad idea that interactive design could be utilized in the education of children who easily loose concentration when studying.
-After learning about the conductive ink pen, we were able to materialize the idea into the detailed proposal.
-Through conducting many experiments and making several prototypes, we found proper materials and forms of circuits to be used.
-Several scenarios of story and style of paintings were considered to make children understand materials and imagine the fairy-tale more easily.
-After several workshops with elementary students in the UK and Korea, we adjusted the level of difficulty with advices of parents and teachers.
+It started with the broad idea that interactive design could be utilized in the education of children who easily lose concentration when studying.
+After learning about the conductive ink pen, we were able to materialize the idea into a detailed proposal.
+Through conducting many experiments and making several prototypes, we found the proper materials and forms of circuits to be used.
+Several scenarios of the story and style of paintings were considered to make children understand the materials and imagine the fairy tale more easily.
+After several workshops with elementary students in the UK and Korea, we adjusted the level of difficulty with the advice of parents and teachers.

 Workshops at Elementary School

 Children intuitively understood the circuit by using conductive ink, and were able to learn on their own.
 According to teachers' evaluation, children showed higher concentration and interest than they did in the traditional teaching method.
 In terms of the completeness of the product, however, the failure rate of the part where the battery, the component and the conductive ink are connected was higher than expected.
 Improvement of the design for the contact seemed necessary.

 LEDs with brass material printing are specially manufactured for stable connection